UMMA (United Marine Manufacturers Association, Inc.) is an association

 There are several reasons.
 Fundamentally, because the suppliers have an agreement with UMMA that provides that all Members will share in the group programs.
 More specifically, suppliers are becoming increasingly aware that the independent builder is, as previously stated, an endangered species and their survival is vital to the health of the industry.

-By pooling our Members' collective requirements, UMMA represents sufficient
+Members' collective requirements, UMMA represents sufficient collective purchasing volume

 UMMA and UMSA work!
 The concept is not new.
 Consolidation has impacted virtually every industry and the trend continues.
 Without "True Value" and "Ace" it is unlikely that there would even be such a thing as an independent hardware store.
 "Medicine Shoppe" and others serve the same function in the pharmaceutical industry, as does "NAPA" in auto parts.
 The list goes on and on.

-Since its inception in 1995, UMMA has grown to more than ninety boat-builder companies, producing more than 70,000 boats per year, the single segment in the industry.
-Other than Brunswick, UMMA also represents the largest block of boat-building material and hardware usage in the marine industry.
+Since its inception in 1995, UMMA has grown to more than sixty boat-builder companies, producing more than 30,000 boats per year.
 As UMMA has gained in stature and as its Member cohesion has increased, more suppliers have realized that its goals are just as important to their long-range needs as to our Members.
 The suppliers have been formalized as a parallel organization, United Marine Suppliers Association (UMSA), which includes most of the major names of the industry and continues to grow.
-UMSA includes more than one-hundred-and-thirty suppliers of most of the goods and service products utilized by the UMMA Members.
+UMSA includes more than one-hundred suppliers of most of the goods and service products utilized by the UMMA Members.
 Participation by UMMA Members in UMSA supplier programs has increased steadily and a significant portion of the Membership will only consider new suppliers who are approved by UMMA.
 More recently, UMMA builders and suppliers have begun sharing programs in areas of common interest such as insurance, workers' compensation, freight, etc. We have remained consistent in our commitment that what is good for the suppliers must be good for the builders and vice versa.
-This bond is fundamental to the slogan which we have maintained since our founding - "Sharing in the Partnership of Success."
+This bond is fundamental to the slogan which we have maintained since our founding - "Sharing in the Partnership of Success.""